MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Get-SecureRandom.md

 You can use the parameters of `Get-SecureRandom` to specify the minimum and maximum values and the number of objects returned from a collection.

-By default, `Get-SecureRandom` generates cryptographically secure randomness using the [RandomNumberGenerator](/dotnet/api/system.security.cryptography.randomnumbergenerator) class.
+`Get-SecureRandom` generates cryptographically secure randomness using the [RandomNumberGenerator](/dotnet/api/system.security.cryptography.randomnumbergenerator) class.

 ## EXAMPLES